 Puerto Rican culture shines brightest during the holiday season.
 Lasting from the end of November through the end of January, there are many Christmas traditions that are unique to the island.
-One of our favorite traditions is the Parranda.
+For example, Puerto Rican natives are known for their festive musical dances, huge meetings with the family, and a deep attraction to playing tabletop games with their relatives during the holidays.
+Online tarot reading to know about the future, San Juan and Brisca are some of the most known types of card games played.
+Besides that, one of our favorite traditions is the Parranda.
 Parrandas are the Puerto Rican version of caroling.
 It is marked by singing traditional Puerto Rican music called Aguinaldos (Christmas Songs) and using traditional instruments, including Guitars and Cuatros, tambourines, maracas, palitos, and guiros.

 How does a Parranda Work?

 A small group of people (parranderos) get the party started by surprising a friend at their house with music from Puerto Rico.
 Once the musicians have congregated on someone’s porch, they begin an as alto navideno, or a Christmas assault.
 This song awakens and greets the homeowner who must come to the door and let the musicians in.
 The musicians squeeze into the house and continue to perform aguinaldos.
 They usually get started after 10pm so that one is awoken in surprise.
 Then, as a group, they continue to the next house.
 Each house visit grows bigger through the night as more neighbors join in.
 The parrenderos are usually plied with drinks and food, and perhaps a little homemade Coquito (Puerto Rico’s version of eggnog) and then on to the next house.
 Usually, things wrap up around daybreak, with the last house usually providing something heartier like an asapao, or stew.